Capture of Mametz: 2–13 July 1916

 The 17th (Northern) Division attacked next day from Quadrangle Trench and Pearl Alley at 6:00 a.m. in knee-deep mud but had made little progress by 10:00 a.m.
 Two battalions attacked again at 5:50 p.m. with little success but at 8:50 p.m. a company took most of Wood Trench unopposed and the 38th (Welsh) Division prepared a night attack on Mametz Wood but the platoon making the attack was not able to reach the start line before dawn.
-The failure of the 38th (Welsh) Division to attack overnight, got the divisional commander, Major-General Philipps sacked and replaced by Major-General Watts of the 7th Division on 9 July, who ordered an attack for 4:15 a.m. on 10 July by all of the 38th (Welsh) Division.
+The failure of the 38th (Welsh) Division to attack overnight, got the divisional commander, Major-General Ivor Philipps sacked and replaced by Major-General Herbert Watts of the 7th Division on 9 July, who ordered an attack for 4:15 a.m. on 10 July by all of the 38th (Welsh) Division.
 The attack was to commence after a forty-five-minute bombardment, with smoke-screens along the front of attack and a creeping bombardment by the 7th and 38th (Welsh) Divisional artilleries, to move forward at zero hour at 50 yd lifts per minute until 6:15 a.m., when it would begin to move towards the second objective.
 The attacking battalions advanced from White Trench, the 114th Brigade on the right with two battalions and two in support, the 113th Brigade on the left with one battalion and a second in support, either side of a ride up the middle of the wood.
 The attack required an advance of 1000 yd down into Caterpillar valley and then uphill for 400 yd, to the southern fringe of the wood.

 The waves of infantry were engaged by massed small-arms fire from II Battalion, Infantry Regiment Lehr and III Battalion, Reserve Infantry Regiment 122, which destroyed the attack formation, from which small groups of survivors continued the advance.
 The 114th Brigade reached the wood quickly behind the barrage and dug in at the first objective.
 Further west the battalion of the 113th Brigade lost the barrage but managed to reach the first objective, despite crossfire and shelling by British guns.
 Various German parties surrendered and despite the chaos, it appeared that the German defence of the wood had collapsed.
 The artillery schedule could not be changed at such short notice and the German defence had two hours to recover.
 The advance to the second objective at 6:15 a.m. was delayed and conditions in the wood made it difficult to keep up with the barrage; an attack on an area called Hammerhead was forced back by a German counter-attack.
 On the left flank, fire from Quadrangle Alley stopped the advance and contact with the rear was lost, amidst the tangle of undergrowth and fallen trees.
 The barrage was eventually brought back and two battalions of the 115th Brigade were sent forward as reinforcements.